My Last Gift From June - 2003

 (Photo above in 2003 shows June and me at our last forensic conference together.)

-Early into the year of 2003, June was entering the 6th year since she was first diagnosed with Alzheimer’s in January 1998.
+Early into the year of 2003, June was entering the 6th year since she was first diagnosed with Alzheimer’s in January 1998. but in her 7th year of the disease.
 This was a year in which changes in June’s cognitive condition were easily recognized as Alzheimer’s began to take more and more control of her life.

 This would be the last year that Alzheimer's would permit June to purchase a gift for me on her own without help of others.
 In March of 2003, June purchased a little booklet for me as a gift.
 June frequently would buy me spontaneous little gifts from time to time with out any special occasion prompting such a gift.
 I looked at them all as love gifts.